Unit 5 - Practice Quiz

 A. Static analysis is for Linux; dynamic analysis is for Windows.

-B. Static analysis uses debuggers; dynamic analysis uses disassemblers.
+B. Static analysis runs the code; dynamic analysis does not.

 C. Static analysis examines code without execution; dynamic analysis observes code behavior during execution.